 Any contingent consideration to be transferred by the group is recognised at fair value at the acquisition date.
-Subsequent changes to the fair value of the contingent consideration that is deemed to be an asset or liability is recognised in accordance with IFRS 3 either in statement of comprehensive income or as a change to other comprehensive income.
+Subsequent changes to the fair value of the contingent consideration that is deemed to be an asset or liability is recognised in accordance with IFRS 3 either in statement of profit or loss or as a change to other comprehensive income.